 Croatia's islands are numerous (at least 1185 depending on which size rock counts as an island!) and spectacular.
 From remote fishing outposts to harbours dotted with massive yachts, Croatian islands display nearly every style you can imagine and some you haven't yet imagined.
 With all those islands in Croatia, it may surprise you to know that only 66 islands are inhabited.

+Although the islands stretch from Istria to Dubrovnik, most islands are clustered in central and southern Dalmatia.
+Istria has few islands.
+Central Dalmatian islands tend to be dry and rocky, carpeted with brush and olive trees while southern islands are green and forested.
 For geological reasons, Croatian islands tend to be long and narrow, running from northwest to southeast and parallel to the coastal mountains.

 Brijuni Islands The best islands in Istria are the Brijuni islands (above).
 It was here on the largest island that ex-Yugoslav leader, Marsal Tito, entertained his illustrious guests.
 There's a small zoo containing a few exotic animals that Tito received as gifts and a museum displaying his memorabilia.
 The natural beauty of the island is stunning and its history stretches back to ancient Romans.
 Now a national park, the Brijuni islands are a popular day trip from Pula or Rovinj.
 More.

 Krk Island Krk is Croatia's largest island with a girth of 409 sq km.
 With such a chunk of land it's not surprising that Krk boasts a variety of pleasures from the long, sandy beach of Baska to the vineyards of Vrbnik to historical Krk town (above).
 A flight to Rijeka lands you right on Krk as the island hosts Rijeka airport.
 A causeway connects Krk island to Rijeka.
 More.